CforGood/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-online | false | true : online businesses are return
+online | false | true : online businesses are also return
  | | false : only shop and itinerant businesses are selected

 <aside class="success">